aamc.org does not support this web browser.

 U.S. Capitol

-The caucus provides a forum for members and staff to engage in a constructive and educational dialogue about the opportunities and challenges facing the academic medicine community and patients they serve, including the health care workforce, medical research, health care delivery, health equity, education and more.
+The caucus provides a forum for members and staff to engage in a constructive and educational dialogue about the opportunities and challenges facing the academic medicine community and patients they serve, including the health care workforce, medical research, health care delivery, health equity, medical education, and more.

-While the CAMC is not formally affiliated with AAMC, the two organizations share similar goals.
+While the CAMC is not formally affiliated with AAMC, the two organizations often share similar goals and work very closely together.

 118th Congress Co-Chairs